xquery-mode/oook-selector/README.md

   - C-c m , - Select modules database of the server
   - C-c m - - Show with database is currently used
   - C-c m / - Show with database is currently used
+-  LW configuration service:
+   (Just ignore this section you don't have such a service or don't know what it is.)
+  - ! - Get default session/connection config for XDBC and REST servers from LW configuration service
+  - g - Get session/connection config for XDBC server from LW configuration service
+  - G - Get session/connection config for REST server from LW configuration service

 #### Note on upload and delete document methods
 To use upload and delete document you should have the file that